JuliaLang/PackageCompiler.jl/docs/src/index.md

     potentially cross-platfrom binary libraries) and Julia itself with a single executable as its entry point.

+3. Alternatively, you can create a [C library](@ref libs).
+In this case, your package should define c-callable functions to be included in the sysimage.
+As with apps, generating a library bundles together Julia and all dependencies in a (hopefully) redistributable directory structure that can be moved to other machines (of the same architecture).

-The most challenging part in both cases is in determining _which_ methods need to be compiled ahead of time.
+The most challenging part in all cases is in determining _which_ methods need to be compiled ahead of time.
 For example, your project will certainly require addition between integers (`+(::Int, ::Int)`; thankfully that's already compiled into Julia itself), but does it require addition of dates (like `+(::Date, ::Day)` or `+(::DateTime, ::Hour)`)?
 What